- In Lima, Peru’s “City of Kings,” dine at restaurants that top the list of the World’s 50 Best Restaurants

-- Spend an afternoon with one of Cusco’s award-winning chefs, learning insider tricks of the trade
+- Spend an afternoon with one of Cusco’s award-winning chefs, learning insider tricks of the trade.

 Wake up refreshed and enjoy breakfast in your hotel this morning.
 You have the morning to spend at your leisure, either enjoying the comforts of your hotel or exploring vibrant Miraflores!

 At the appropriate time mid-day, we’ll collect you and bring you to the Pueblo Libre neighborhood, home to the Larco Herrera Museum.
 Housing the country’s largest collection of pre-Columbian artifacts (including extensive gold and silver collections, as well as the infamous erotic archaeological collection) and providing rare open access to their exquisitely catalogued storage area, this museum is the perfect introduction to Peru’s multi-faceted cultural history.

 Next we’ll delve into the heart of Peru’s “City of Kings,” where you’ll visit the Plaza Mayor, featuring the current President’s palace, the Convent of San Francisco (including subterranean catacombs!) and the Casa Aliaga, which is the western hemisphere’s oldest mansion and still owned and inhabited by the 17th generation of the Aliaga family.

 Upon completion of your tour, we will bring you to a restaurant of your choice where we will have secured reservations for you.
-We highly recommend the restaurants Central or Maido, currently holding positions #5 and #8 respectively in the world’s 50 Best Restaurants for 2017 (though please remember reservations here should be secured a month or two in advance!).
+We highly recommend the restaurants Central or Maido, currently holding positions #6 and #7 respectively in the world’s 50 Best Restaurants for 2018 (though please remember reservations here should be secured a month or two in advance!).

-Just 30 minutes outside of Cusco, true Peruvian countryside will stretch away on either side of you, cows and sheep grazing tranquilly road-side.
+Just 15 minutes outside of Cusco, true Peruvian countryside will stretch away on either side of you, sheep grazing tranquilly road-side.
 Impossibly steep peaks rise in the distance.
-Your journey will take you first to an ancient hacienda, nestled in the fertile valley next to the pueblo of Pisac.
+Your journey will take you to an ancient hacienda, nestled in the fertile valley next to the pueblo of Pisac.
 Step onto the family-owned hacienda grounds and step into centuries past while your hosts expound upon the growing process of Giant White Corn and its profound cultural significance in the Andes Mountains.
 This hacienda dates back generations, and you’ll immediately be immersed in local customs steeped in the spirits and mysticism of the Andes, and embraced by the warmth of local Peruvians.

 Relish your time on the farm with a delicious multi-course lunch with sample dishes featuring none other than the “white gold” giant-kernelled corn, and make sure to visit the on-site stables housing the renowned Peruvian Paso horses.
 Watch the horses dance with their human counterparts in a “marinera” demonstration, and even go for a quick trot yourself if you feel up to the task!